Tell Me Again How I Was Born

 Before we’re born, we already can recognize faces

-In fact, this baby who has not yet seen anything from the outside world, is able to identify and respond to faces.
+In fact, this baby who has not yet seen anything from the outside world, can identify and respond to faces.

 These experiments reveal two simply amazing things.
 The first is that fetuses between 33 and 34 weeks are already able to process sensory information and discriminate between different information.